Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-If a segment is of length three at time 0, then the time counter of the rightmost wall is erased at time 1 and the wall itself is destroyed at time 2.
+As the only exception, if a segment is of length three at time 0, then the leftmost $\start$ prevents the creation of a time counter for the rightmost wall at time 1 and the wall itself is destroyed at time 2.
 Thus segments have minimum length four from time 2 onwards.